mylesagray/blog/content/posts/2026-01-21-fixing-high-bandwidth-serial-in-wine/index.md

 All I wanted to do was move my gaming rig from Windows to Linux, now I've contributed a fix to Wine.

 Obviously there is more to it than that, Valve (via the SteamDeck) have financed and made possible the running of a whole chadre of games and applications that are Windows native, on Linux.
-Through Proton and Wine, in turn, they made it possible for me to move my gaming PC (and my music production rig, to a lesser extend) from Windows and MacOS to Linux.
+Through Proton and Wine, in turn, they made it possible for me to move my gaming PC (and my music production rig, to a lesser extent) from Windows and MacOS to Linux.

 The problem is, my sim rig has taken years to build, and looks like this...

 [Sim-Rig]()

-Thats a lot of very cusom, very niche, USB and serial devices - all of which their own separate applications (Windows only, ofc) that manage configuration, firmware updates, even API exposure to other applications like the games and simulators that I run.
+Thats a lot of very custom, very niche, USB and serial devices - all of which their own separate applications (Windows only, ofc) that manage configuration, firmware updates, even API exposure to other applications like the games and simulators that I run.

 Shockingly (or maybe not), for the most-part they were discovered and operable in Linux OOTB, that is to say nothing of the applications that drive and configure them however.